gbinal/p-o-d.github.com/fema-case-study.md

 filename: fema-case-study.md
 ---

-Karole Johns
-October 24, 2012
+*October 24, 2012
 Improving the Delivery of Disaster Assistance - Using Standards-Based Data and Flexible Technology Platforms to Increase Data Sharing across the Federal Government and Reduce the Burden on Disaster Survivors
-Disaster Assistance Improvement Program PMO
+Karole Johns, Disaster Assistance Improvement Program PMO*

 ### Executive Summary